jxmot/Toolbox/README.md

     * Replace or delete.
 * Macro recording - Another very useful feature!
 You can *record* keystrokes and play them back.
 This is very useful when you want to repeat a series of editing steps.
 * **Notes for Windows Users:**
     * Changing editor settings - This can be a problem.
 At least it is in v7.2.2.
 You might discover that your changed settings aren't *permanent*.
-This is because you need to run the editor as an *administrator*.
+This is because you need to run the editor as an *administrator* when changing the options.

 **Markdown Edit** : <http://markdownedit.com/>